 The diaries were posted out to participants 10 days prior to a research appointment which took place in a hospital setting.
 The instructions for these food diaries asked the women to record all food and drinks consumed over three days (including 1 weekend day and 2 week days) in as much detail as possible, specifying cooking methods and approximate portions.

 Further detail with regards to food items and portion size were verified during the follow-up appointment with the lead researcher (first author).
-During this appointment the researcher used tools, such as images of household measures (e.g. spoons, cups; a photographic atlas of food portion sizes [37] (Nelson, 2002 #600) and nutritional labelling on food packaging (looked up via supermarket websites) to aid discussion and clarify diary entries.
+During this appointment the researcher used tools, such as images of household measures (e.g. spoons, cups; a photographic atlas of food portion sizes [37] and nutritional labelling on food packaging (looked up via supermarket websites) to aid discussion and clarify diary entries.
 For example, terms such as ‘butter’ were commonly used to describe all types of ‘spread’.
 The appointment allowed discussion so that terminology and amounts of food consumed could be confirmed, and this process aided the validation and reliability of dietary intakes recorded.

 2.5 Data analysis

 Data regarding individual and composite foods recorded in the 3-day diaries were individually coded by the researcher.
 Recipes for home-cooked composite meals were assessed and the weight of servings approximated to allow for wastage, including peel, seeds, stalks etc., during preparation.
 The weight loss/gain from the cooking process were estimated by the researcher prior to coding.
-Coded data was transferred into a food composition database (Microdiet™), and assessed for total energy intake in kcals.
+Coded data was transferred into a food composition database (Microdiet™) and assessed for total energy intake in kcals.
 Macronutrients that contribute to total energy intakes: protein, carbohydrate (CHO) and fat, were reported in grams (g) and as a percentage of daily energy intake.
 Non-starch polysaccharide (NSP), starch and total sugars were used to differentiate between CHO fragments [35] and total fat comprised of saturated fatty acids [38], mono-unsaturated fatty acids (MUFA), poly-unsaturated fatty acids (PUFA) and trans fatty acids (TFA).
 Key micronutrients for pregnancy (dietary folate, iodine, vitamin D, calcium and iron) were measured as milligrams (mg) or micrograms (µg).
-Mean values for all the nutrients recorded in the 3 day food diaries were then calculated.
+Mean values for all the nutrients recorded in the 3-day food diaries were then calculated.
 Data were compared to Dietary Reference Values (DRV)[39] , specifically Estimated Average Requirements (EAR) for energy where half the population will require more than the EAR, and half less [39].
 Specific micronutrients, essential for optimum pregnancy outcomes were categorised into Reference Nutrient Intakes (RNI) and Lower Reference Nutrient Intakes (LRNI).
 The RNI is defined as 2 standard deviations above EAR and is deemed an adequate intake of a nutrient for 97.5 % of a normally distributed population.
 Conversely, the LRNI is defined as 2 standard deviations below the EAR and represents the lowest intakes, which may be adequate for a very low number of individuals (2.5%), but inadequate for the vast majority [39].

 Alcohol was not included in the analysis, as intakes were negligible.
 Further to this, dietary supplements were not included in the analysis, as the main aim was to look at the adequacy and quality of dietary intakes.